ke177409/Kara-Evans/Projects/Medical-Staffing-Plan.md

 infections.
 This will allow the staffing agency to determine where to send medical staff.
 The next two images represent influenza deaths for age groups 45 and older.
 The first map shows the count of deaths and total population where California and New York are still the most affected.
 <img src="https://github.com/ke177409/Medical-Staffing-Plan/blob/main/Visualizations/Map%20Deaths%2045-85%20%26%20Pop..png"/>

 However, the second map uses a more precise measure called the weighted average mortality rate.
 This measure was calculated using the proportion of each vulnerable age group’s population and the total mortality rate for that age group.
 The mortality rate scale assigns the dark red shading as high mortality and the lighter pink shading as low mortality.
 Increments in the mortality rate scale were labelled as follows: low, low-moderate, moderate, moderate-high, high.
-Using this measure shows more states heavily affected by influenza and California is no longer one of the top states!
+Using this measure shows more states heavily affected by influenza and California is no longer one of the top states.
 If the first map was used to determine where to send staff, many states would be left understaffed.
 States with high mortality rates will receive enough staff to meet a minimum 90% staff-to-patient ratio (up to 110% to avoid overstaffing).
 We can also incorporate the seasonality of previous seasons to predict when additional staff will be needed.
   <img src="https://github.com/ke177409/Medical-Staffing-Plan/blob/main/Visualizations/map_mortality.png"/>

 This bar chart shows the staff-to-influenza patient ratios for each state.
 Montana and New Hampshire are over staffed and have a low to low-moderate mortality rate, respectively.